 The Grievance Process

-- If there are concerns of discrimination by university employees, students can contact UMD's EOAA Associate and Title IX Coordinator, Corey Christensen, via email to [email protected], via phone (218) 726-8809, or through the UReport online form.
+- If the student is dissatisfied with the result, they may contact UMD's EOAA Associate and Title IX Coordinator, Corey Christensen, via email at [email protected], via phone (218) 726-8809, or through the UReport online form.

 - If an instructor believes a student is not being reasonably accommodated, the instructor also may follow 1-4.

 Concerns of Discrimination

 If a student believes they are being discriminated against on the basis of disability, the student is guided to report discrimination.